 Hello lovely people!
 Today I’m going to walk you through sewing the button up waistband on the Flint pants or shorts!
-This will apply to versions 1 and 3 in the pattern.
+This will apply to View A & C in the pattern.
 It’s super easy and only involves one pattern piece, which is rad.
-For my pair I decided to add an extra set of buttons on the opposite side of the waistband to match the closures.
+For my pair, I decided to add an extra set of buttons on the opposite side of the waistband to match the closures.
 I think it makes for a really cute look!

 The first step is to attach lightweight fusible interfacing to the wrong side of the Waistband .
 Instead of cutting out the interfacing before attaching to the fabric, I like to block fuse.
 Cut a piece of fabric large enough to fit all pieces requiring interfacing, and attach interfacing to the wrong side.
 Then cut out all the pieces that require interfacing from the pre-interfaced fabric.
 For a full tutorial on block fusing check out this post.